Use the grid list if:

 Do not offer actions for multiple items if the grid list is expected to have fewer than 10 items in most cases.

 To trigger actions on a single item only (sap.m.GridList, property: mode, value: sap.m.ListMode.SingleSelectMaster), the action can also be shown within the item.
 One example would be an Add to Cart button in a shopping application.
 Since these actions are repeated in every item and thus use a lot of screen real estate, only do this for one or two actions at most.
 In this case, show the action trigger near the content to which it belongs.
+Use a button, unless the action trigger belongs to a link.
+Hide the action in rows for which it is not applicable.

 The following actions on single items must always be in-line: